 The program began with 19 students who have since achieved excellence in their fields.
 By 1998, the program expanded to more than 500 students and received “college” status.
 The Honors College has since become a major social and intellectual force on campus.
-It now has more than 1200 members, about 179 of whom are part of the upper-tier Honors Scholar group.
+It now has more than 1100 members.

 Distinguished professor Jeffrey Hopper replaced Larry Long as the dean of the Honors College in 2001 and was joined by Mrs. Debbie Baird as the new administrator at the same time.
-Mrs. Baird serves as a special academic advisor to honors students - a service not available at any other college on campus - and coordinates honors contracts.
+Mrs. Baird serves as a special academic advisor to honors students and coordinates honors contracts.

 In 2011, Dr. J. Warren Casey became the Dean of the Honors College.

 The current Dean is Dr. Mike James, a distinguished professor of communication.
 He was appointed in January of 2015 by President Bruce McLarty.